 Note: Campaigns running on Apple Search Ads are an exception to this rule.
 Apple Search Ads reports re-installs and re-engagements together, so the number of re-engagements you see in Singular reports for these campaigns includes re-installs.

 The date of re-engagement is the date in which the user opened the app after clicking the retargeting ad.

 There is no limit on the number of re-engagements per user.

-For self-attributing networks (SANs), re-engagement tracking may be enabled by default.
+In self-attributing networks, such as Facebook, Apple, Twitter, or Google, re-engagement tracking may be enabled by default.
 When you set up a SAN in the Partner Configuration page, you can deselect the Enable re-engagement option.
 Before you do so, make sure you are not running any re-engagement campaigns through that partner.